davyabeye/ansibleIdP/README.md

 # ansibleIdP
-Ansible scripts for install and setup of an Shibboleth Identity Provider (IdP)
+Ansible scripts for install and setup of an Shibboleth Identity Provider (IdP) on RHEL